 - You have NOT changed your name or address since the issuance of your last license.

 - You hold a valid credit card (VISA, MasterCard, American Express, or Discover).

-When applying online you must provide a telephone number and e-mail address.
-Allow 20 days for your new license to arrive by mail.
+When applying online for your duplicate license, you must provide a telephone number and e-mail address.
+Allow 20 days for your driver's license to arrive by mail.